bentpetersendk/mjolnir_ucph/docs/source/software.rst

 List Available Software
 -----
-Usingthe command ``module avail`` will list all the software available in the cluster
+Using the command ``module avail`` will list all the software available in the cluster

 .. code-block:: bash